GitMirroring/gnuboot/site/faq.md

 the CPU to improve reliability.
 In the past, these updates were handled by the operating system kernel, but on all recent systems it is the boot firmware that must perform this task.
-Coreboot does distribute microcode updates for Intel and AMD CPUs, but libreboot cannot, because the whole point of libreboot is to be 100% [free software](https://www.gnu.org/philosophy/free-sw.html).
+Coreboot does distribute microcode updates for Intel and AMD CPUs, but GNU Boot cannot, because the whole point of GNU Boot is to be 100% [free software](https://www.gnu.org/philosophy/free-sw.html).

 On some older Intel CPUs, it is possible to exclude the microcode updates and not have any reliability issues in practice.
-All current libreboot systems work without microcode updates (otherwise, they wouldn't be supported in libreboot).
+All current GNU Boot systems work without microcode updates (otherwise, they wouldn't be supported in GNU Boot).
 However, all modern Intel CPUs require the microcode updates, otherwise the system will not boot at all, or it will be extremely unstable (memory corruption, for example).